Blog

 Scrubbers are operating at more than 250 U.S. power plants with a total electric generating capacity of approximately 80,000 MW.
 This amounts to close to 24 percent of the total U.S. coal-fired capacity.
 To comply with Phase I of the CAAA, wet FGD systems are being added to more than 16,000 MW of capacity.

-READ ALSO: Can you smoke at the Masters?
+READ ALSO: Can you study high school and college at the same time?

 Why are scrubbers used?